Can The Hard Times Of RJ Berger Turn Around MTV’s Ratings Slide?

 MTV lost 9% of its adults 18-49 primetime audience last year, can The Hard Times of RJ Berger help them turn that ratings trend around?

 But if controversy is what it will take for MTV to regain momentum, it may need a big dollop of it.
-The network’s viewership has sunk over the last few years, and its averageat 10 p.m. -- when MTV premieres new episodes of its shows -- fell 18% to 801,000 viewers in 2009 from a year earlier among the channel’s core 12- to 34-year-old viewers.
+The network’s viewership has sunk over the last few years, and its average rating at 10 p.m. — when MTV premieres new episodes of its shows — fell 18% to 801,000 viewers in 2009 from a year earlier among the channel’s core 12- to 34-year-old viewers.

-Audiences seem to be tiring of its longtime hit “The Hills,” about the charmed, semi-staged life ofnative Lauren Conrad, which launched back in 2006.
+Audiences seem to be tiring of its longtime hit “The Hills,” about the charmed, semi-staged life of Southland native Lauren Conrad, which launched back in 2006.
 Viewers fled last year after its star left the show.
-Dozens of other low-budget reality shows have come -- and gone -- without notice.
+Dozens of other low-budget reality shows have come — and gone — without notice.